 Type 1 diabetes, also called insulin-dependent diabetes, is usually first diagnosed in children or young adults.
 It is an autoimmune condition in which the body’s immune system destroys the insulin-producing cells of the pancreas.
 Blood sugar levels are managed through injectable insulin and other medicines, wise food choices and physical activity.

 Type 2 diabetes, is a metabolic condition that usually begins with insulin resistance, in which the body cells become unable to use insulin properly.
 This puts pressure on the pancreas to produce more insulin, but in time it becomes “exhausted” and loses this ability.
-Type 2 diabetes can be diagnosed at any age.
+It can be diagnosed at any age.
 Treatment includes anti-diabetic medicines, as well as wise food choices and physical activity.

 As mentioned earlier poor diet and lack of exercise are the main risk factors.
 But here’s a more comprehensive list of considerations for you to assess your risk: